J314 Paper #1 on Natsume Sôseki's Kokoro,

 "This paper wil argue that..." or "This paper will demonstrate that....."

-If you spend the beginning of the paper summarizing the literature and do not get to your "claim," or your argument until the end, you risk doing irreparable harm to your paper.
-The reader will arrive at the end of the paper feeling lost, confused, or frustrated because they had to wade through your entire paper before they learned what it was about.
-If you discover the argument as you write the paper, remember to re-write the introduction.
+If you spend the beginning of the paper summarizing the literature and do not get to your "claim," or your argument until the end, you risk doing harm to your paper.
+The reader will arrive at the end of the paper feeling frustrated because they had to read through most of your paper without really knowing what it is supposed to be about.
+If you discover the argument as you write your paper--which most of us do; it is why we write our papers, to find out what we think about something--remember to re-write the introduction.

 Therefore, the Introduction should: